ondras12345/mpay/README.md

 against your database.
 You should also `grep` the source codes for `dialect` and review what RDBMS-specific tweaks there are.

-Create the database tables (or upgrade to a newer database schema):
+Create the database tables (or upgrade to a newer database schema - always make a backup of the database before doing that):
 ```
 mpay admin init
 ```